About

 Search and Rescue Services Limited

 Also known commonly as SRSL, this national body was formed and is operated by five rescue helicopter trusts in the North Island including Eastland Helicopter Rescue Trust.
-Our pilots and paramedics are employed by SRSL and it owns our rescue helicopter.
+Our pilots, critical care flight paramedics and air crew officers are employed by SRSL and it owns our rescue helicopter.